bagnascojhoel/my-second-brain/2. Areas/Design/Text and Button Sizing.md

 ## Secondary size
 Only one point smaller than your main size, would be difficult to notice.
 A good rule-of-thumb is going two points smaller and styling the text so that is clear it is less important.

+## Types of Pages
+Depending on the intent of your page, the best font-size can be different.

+### Text-Heavy
+These pages have the main goal of beign read.
+Articles, blogs and news are some examples.
+In these kind of pages, your user will be reading for a long time.
+Be nice.
+Small fonts will tire their eyes.
+Just as stated before, *it all depends on the font-style*.
+But your could use some standard:
+- 16px minimum.
+- 18px a better size to start from.
+People are staring at monitors, you don't need to save space.
+- 20px